rsuchecki/LNISKS/README.md

     --out-calls-with-evidence output/16-mers/snpmers.A.tsv
 ```

-In a real word scenario, there could be multiple samples (e.g. for each bulk) which could be input by looping through individual k-mer databases.
-For each sample, its name/id needs to be printed immediately before the k-mers from the corresponding database.
+In a real word scenario, each bulk would likely comprise of multiple individuals which could be input by looping through individual k-mer databases.
+For each individual, its name/id needs to be printed immediately before the k-mers are dumped from the corresponding database - this would first require to compute individual k-mer database using `kmc` either directly or via the [`count_kmers.sh` wrapper](https://github.com/rsuchecki/LNISKS/blob/master/scripts/count_kmers.sh) as used by LNISKS pipeline.

 The head of output table generated by the example above should look like this: